(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 CIT has now been in business for over a century and still focuses on “empowering business owners and individuals to achieve their dreams.”

 For 2018, Forbes ranked CIT as one of America’s Best Midsize Employers.
 Company values include accountability, collaboration, exceptional customer service, transparency, and high expectations.
 A diverse and inclusive workforce is valued by CIT Bank.

-CIT operations include commercial and business banking services (commercial finance, business capital, real estate finance, rail), along with consumer banking through online deposit products at CIT Bank and OneWest Bank branches in Southern California.
+Headquartered in Raleigh, North Carolina, CIT operations include commercial and business banking services (commercial finance, business capital, real estate finance, rail), along with consumer banking through online deposit products at CIT Bank and OneWest Bank branches.